peter-tanner/spacex-cli/README.md

 ### Install with `npm install -g npc-strider/spacex-cli`

+### ** I'm not including the proper `spacex.ico` in my releases to prevent trademark infringement :/ sorry.
+Add your own spacex logo in the npm directory: `npm\node_modules\spacex-cli` **

 ![Main view](./preview-images/main.png)

 *You may notice that  falcon heavy launch shows as falcon 9, but that appears to be due to the API.
+Doesn't appear like this now.

 ```
 Usage: